-While many expats and professionals who have left the UK transfer their pensions to QROPS it is quite common that they will return at some.
-Nobody can be 100% certain that they will never return to the UK so if you are in this position then be rest assured that you are not alone.
+While many expats and professionals who have left the UK transfer their pensions to QROPS it is quite common that they will return at some point.

 What do I need to know about having a QROPS if I return to the UK before retirement?